ByLaws

 Section 5.
 Meetings

 Meetings of Kids Living Well are open to the public.
-Kids Living Well is not a governmental agency but serves as a community-based advisory committee, and is therefore not subject to the Texas Open Meetings Act.
-The Executive Committee schedules meetings and may call special meetings as needed.
+Kids Living Well is not a governmental agency but serves as a community-based advisory committee and is therefore not subject to the Texas Open Meetings Act.
+The Executive Committee schedules Kids Living Well meetings and may call special meetings as needed.
 The membership shall be given a 3-day notice of any special meetings, if possible.

-A meeting calendar shall be developed and distributed to the membership annually.
+A meeting calendar shall be developed and shared on the Kids Living Well website https://kidslivingwell.org/.
 The Executive Committee may call special meetings as needed.
 The membership shall be given a 3-day notice of any special meetings, if possible.

 Section 6.
 Voting